kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

 - As I have said many times, I've always been this hybrid art-techie person, so that means I've lived at the intersection of having both friends in the Arts, or in Tech, or anything in between.
-I've also been at both ends of the spectrum in terms of experiencing the struggle of living on a mattress (my first visit to San Francisco; which was to draw with a friend, and stayed in the Tenderloin district) and the luxury of working in Silicon Valley.
+I've also been at both ends of the spectrum in terms of experiencing the struggle of living on a mattress (my first visit to San Francisco; which was to draw with a friend; we stayed in the Tenderloin district and it was glorious and fun!) and the luxury of working in Silicon Valley.

 ## What I'd like to talk about
 - One of my first interactions, however, was through a school I joined that was a direct result of technology disrupting